tsedio/gflow/readme.md

 # GFLOW

+A command line inspired from the Git Flow process and adapted to use rebase command exlusively.
-A command line gitflow.
-Always keep your branches up to date.
+It always keep your branches up to date.

 ![example](example.gif)